 Ride the Wave

-You’ve almost certainly experienced this: think of the last time you were at church, or a massive concert hall.
-There is a heavy reverb to the sound, which comes not only from the walls and floor and ceiling, but also from the distances between them.
+You’ve almost certainly experienced this: think of the last time you were in a church, or a massive concert hall.
+There is a heavy reverb to the sound, which comes not only from the walls, floor and ceiling, but also from the distances between them.
 Likewise, step into a cupboard very quickly (go on, we’ll wait) and say a few words.
 Chances are, your voice will sound muffled and stripped of character.

 Although a purchased full package is the minimal fuss solution (such as the London 12 Room Kit pictured here from Primacoustic), your room may benefit from the more custom treatment when building your own solution.
 And, yes, we know there’s no door.

-We’ll operate on the principle that you have a room at home for your music making.
+We’ll operate on the principle that you have a room at home for your music-making.
 Furthermore, we’ll operate on the principle that you can do things to that room.
 If you are a renter, or otherwise unable to change the room too much, this may not apply.
-That being said, it’s still worth reading, as it will help you understand the principles of how noise treatment works.
+That being said, it’s still worth reading, as it will help you understand the principles of how acoustic treatment works.

 Now: your monitor speakers.
 Imagine that you and the speakers form a triangle.
 It should be an equilateral triangle – that is, one where all three angles are equal.
 Don’t worry about getting it too exact for now; just make sure that you are roughly the same distance from the speakers as they are from each other.
 In addition, try to arrange things so that your speakers are each the same distance from the wall on either side.
 Even if you can’t get it exactly right, or if your room is a weird shape, don’t worry.
 What we’re going to do next is to treat your room.

 What we’re going to use to cover them is acoustic foam.
-This is very different to regular foam, in that it’s a lot more dense, with a ridged or textured surface.
+This is very different to regular foam, in that it’s a lot denser, with a ridged or textured surface.
 It is specifically designed to absorb sound waves, trapping them before they get to your ears.
 Plenty of companies sell acoustic foam, and in its most common form, it comes in slabs that are a couple of feet square.
-Eggcups, by the way, don’t work, no matter what you’ve seen on TV.
+Eggcups, by the way, don’t work, no matter what you’ve seen.